-Disclaimer: Due to the rapidly changing nature of the law, there will be times when the material on this site will not be current.
+Disclaimer: Due to the law’s rapidly changing nature, there will be times when the material on this site will not be current.
 It is provided for general information purposes only and is not intended as legal advice.
 It should not be considered comprehensive or exhaustive and is not a substitute for advice from your attorney.
-We make no express or implied warranty as to the material’s accuracy, reliability, completeness, timeliness or appropriateness for a particular purpose, including applicability to your jurisdiction or circumstances.
-We assume no liability whatsoever for any direct, indirect or consequential damages resulting from your reliance on this material; you do so at your own risk.
+We make no express or implied warranty as to the material’s accuracy, reliability, completeness, timeliness, or appropriateness for a particular purpose, including applicability to your jurisdiction or circumstances.
+We assume no liability whatsoever for any direct, indirect, or consequential damages resulting from your reliance on this material; you do so at your own risk.
 Seek the advice of an attorney.
-Comments, corrections or suggestions should be directed to firstname.lastname@example.org.
+Comments, corrections, or suggestions should be directed to email@example.com.
 The information listed below may have been amended.
-For updated process serving legislation, please visit the Oklahoma Courts web site.
+For updated process serving legislation, please visit the Oklahoma Courts website.

 Oklahoma Process Serving Requirements

 Process servers are required to be licensed.
-Once licensed, a bond must be executed in the State of Oklahoma in the amount of $5,000.
-All applicants are also subject to a fee of $35 and be licensed to serve process in the county in which the license is issued.
+Once licensed, a bond must be executed in Oklahoma for $5,000.
+All applicants are also subject to a fee of $35 and are licensed to serve process in the county in which the license is issued.
 The other option for applicants could be a fee of $150 statewide licensing.
 The license states that process servers are officers of the court only for the service of process.
-No testing or education required.
+No testing or education is required.
 [Oklahoma Statutes Annotated §12-158.1]

 § 12-2004 Process

 A. SUMMONS: ISSUANCE.
-Upon filing of the petition, the clerk shall forthwith issue a summons.
-Upon request of the plaintiff separate or additional summons shall issue against any defendants.
+Upon the filing of the petition, the clerk shall forthwith issue a summons.
+Upon request of the plaintiff, the separate or additional summons shall issue against any defendants.

 B. SUMMONS: FORM.